 Key Computer Science Coding Concepts

 Similar to the variables often used in mathematics, they are containers for values that can change.
 You can think of them as buckets to put your coins in.
+Card games for kids can also help you explain this concept in a fun way.
+If you’re interested in designing your own coding card game, you really should take a look at our guide here.

 Variables = Buckets